Ben-Lichtman/aoc_driver/README.md

 aoc_magic!(&session, 2020:1:1, solution).unwrap()
 ```

-This macro does the same as the above function call (including creating an `inputs` directory), but more concisely
+This macro does the same as the above function call (including creating an `inputs` and `cache` directory), but more concisely